 New changes to the Immigration Rules that make rough sleeping grounds for refusing or cancelling a person’s leave to remain in the UK will make the fight against homelessness more difficult than ever.
-Over 75 local authorities and homelessness organisations have joined the campaign - sign the pledge below to show your support.
+Almost 120 local authorities and homelessness organisations have joined the campaign - sign the pledge below to show your support.

 This is not how we end rough sleeping: Scrap the new Immigration Rules

 Changes to the Immigration Rules published on 22 October 2020 made rough sleeping grounds for refusing or cancelling a person’s right to remain in the UK and new guidance published last week has clarified Government’s intended approach.

 The message from our members has been clear and unified since October and remains true: these Rules will drive people who are already vulnerable away from the support they need and will hamper efforts to end rough sleeping.
 By sowing fear and distrust in services, they directly undermine the work of the homelessness sector at a time when it is - in many ways - more difficult than ever.
 For these reasons, we are calling for these damaging and potentially discriminatory Rules to be scrapped immediately.

 We welcome the emphasis in the Guidance that the policy can only be applied when an individual refuses repeated offers of suitable support and engages in persistent anti-social behaviour.
 Importantly, where a person has not been offered support or exhausted their support options because of restrictions to their eligibility, for example if they have No Recourse to Public Funds (NRPF), the Guidance clarifies that the Rule should not be applied.